SyedAzizEnam/geoservice_api/README.md

     URL: url_of_service
     address_field: field_that_accepts_address_search_text
     request_param:
-      (key:value of any request params that are requred)
+      (key:value of any request params that are required)
     response_paths:
       lat: path_to_lat_in_the_response_json
       lng: ath_to_lng_in_the_response_json